keegankelsey/stocks_etl/README.md

 $ mysql < load_stock_eod.sql
 ```

 And that is it!
-We now have data in our database that is easy to query and access.
+We now have data in our database that is easy to access and query.
 Enjoy!
 ```
 mysql> select * from stocks.stock_eod;
 +----+--------+------------+---------+---------+---------+---------+----------------+-------------+-----------------+-------------------+---------------------+